Seasonality plays a large part in many industries, but it's a topic I see rarely discussed.

 Use this if you'd rather stick to using clickstream data.

-The seasonality index column works by taking the average Google Ads MSV and then dividing each months search volume by that average.
+The seasonality index column takes the average Google Ads MSV and divides each month's search volume by that average.

 With your seasonality data added, check the '?
 Trends by category'.
 You should see something like the below.